DeograciousAggrey/ReignProtocol_Shardeum/README.md

 ### For Investors:
 - Empowerment of any digital asset holder to participate as a lender, supporting real-world economic activities.
-- Provision of stable and sustainable yields ranging from 10% to 25%, independent of cryptocurrency market volatility.
+- Provision of stable and sustainable yields ranging from 10% to 25%

 We aim to establish a progressively decentralized community (DAO) comprising underwriters, auditors, service providers, asset originators, developers, and investors.
 Our incentive mechanism is designed to promote positive behavior and address centralized decision-making across the network.